 - Review the status of structures and zones already designated

 - Recommend to the Mayor and the City Council landmarks to be designated by the Council

-- Conduct public hearings on applications for historic or urban conservation overlay zone
+- Conduct public hearings on applications for historic or urban conservation overlay zones

-- Prepare and adopt specific development guideline for any designated landmark, historic zone or urban conservation overlay zone
+- Prepare and adopt specific development guidelines for any designated landmark, historic zone or urban conservation overlay zone

 - Make decisions on applications for Certificates of Appropriateness for alteration, new construction or demolition